OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 **Note:** To run this sample, you need to have the Azure function running locally or deployed.
 Follow the steps mentioned in the [Azure Function](../azure-function-nodejs/README.md) section to configure and run the Azure function locally.

 In this step, we will run the sample by uploading files on which a prompt query needs to be executed.
-Once the file is uploaded, vector embeddings for it are created, and using an API endpoint, a prompt query can be fired which returns relevant responses using RAG, along with a similarity score.
+Once the file is uploaded, embedding vectors  for it are created, and using an API endpoint, a prompt query can be fired which returns relevant responses using RAG, along with a similarity score.

 ### Running the sample locally by uploading file in local emulated storage
 Step: 1 [Prepare local storage emulation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-javascript#prepare-local-storage-emulation) and [Run the azure function locally](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-javascript#run-the-function-locally)